netdata/netdata/collectors/ebpf.plugin/README.md

 The eBPF collector enables and runs the following eBPF programs by default:

--   `cachestat`: This eBPF program creates charts to demonstrate the page cache usage, it gives information for the whole host and also per application when the integration with `apps.plugin` is enabled.
+-   `cachestat`: This eBPF program creates charts about the memory page cache, it gives information for the whole host and also per application when the integration with `apps.plugin` is enabled.
 -   `process`: This eBPF program creates charts that show information about process creation, VFS IO, and files removed.
     When in `return` mode, it also creates charts showing errors when these operations are executed.